finos/FDC3/docs/api-bridging/spec.md

         requestGuid: string,
         /** Timestamp at which request was generated */
         timestamp:  date,
-         /** AppIdentifier for the source application that the request was
+         /** AppIdentifier OR DesktopAgentIdentifier for the source application that the request was
           *  received from and will be augmented with the assigned name of the
           *  Desktop Agent by the Desktop Agent Bridge, rather than the sender. */
-        source: AppIdentifier,
+        source: AppIdentifier | DesktopAgentIdentifier,
-        /** Optional AppIdentifier for the destination that the request should be
+        /** Optional AppIdentifier or DesktopAgentIdentifier for the destination that the request should be
          *  routed to, which MUST be set by the Desktop Agent for API calls that
          *  include a target (`app`) parameter.
 MUST include the name of the
-         *  Desktop Agent hosting the target application. */ destination?: AppIdentifier
+         *  Desktop Agent hosting the target application. */ destination?: AppIdentifier | DesktopAgentIdentifier }
-    }
 }
 ```